Take your Bible and open it to Psalm 120.

 My wife, Cindy, and I take tour groups to Israel every summer.
 When we do, we climb these same fifteen steps, reciting these same fifteen psalms, in the great tradition of all the Yahweh-worshippers who have gone before us.

 However, unlike Yahweh-worshippers of the past, we will never be able to enter into the temple in Jerusalem because it was destroyed in AD 70.
 We will never be able to stand in the temple courts, to hear the Levites sing, to watch the priests enter into the Holy Place.

-The truth is worshiping the Lord in the year AD 2018 isn’t anything like worshiping the Lord in AD 18.
+The truth is worshiping the Lord today isn’t anything like worshiping the Lord in AD 18.

 It’s way better!